On asymptotic expansions for basic hypergeometric functions: Introduction and Main Results

 \begin{theorem} Define for $k\ge1$

 For any $v\in\mathbb{C},$ and $\Re(w)>0,$

 as $t\rightarrow0^{+}.$ \end{theorem} We note that it may be desirable to utilize the Hermite polynomial representation of the parabolic cylinder function [7, pg.1030, eq.(9.253)] $D_n(x)=2^{-n/2}e^{-x^2/4}H_n(\frac{x}{\sqrt{2}}),$ as an alternative.
-Due to the parity relationship $D_n(-x)=(-1)^nD_n(x),$ there is some collapsing that takes place for Theorems 1.1 through Theorem 1.3.
+The single sum in our expansions arise from the parity relationship $D_n(-x)=(-1)^nD_n(x),$ resulting in some collapsing for Theorems 1.1 through Theorem 1.3.
 Our last result is an apparently new asymptotic expansion for a partial theta function involving a nonprincipal Dirichlet character $\chi.$

 \begin{theorem} Let $\chi(n)$ be a real, primitive, nonprincipal Dirichlet character associated with $L(s,\chi).$ Let $v\in\mathbb{C},$ and $\Re(w)>0.$ Then if $\chi$ is an even character,

 as $t\rightarrow0^{+},$ and if $\chi$ is an odd character,